Siniša Mali plagiarism scandal: Decision

 The report sent to the university's Ethics Board had more than 699 pages, analyzing the doctoral dissertation.
-Commission members (Erić, Čater, Kandžija, Mikerević) requested a meeting with board members to substantiate their views about the indisputable scientific contribution of Mali's work.
-The decision was a controversy within the controversy: the work was not declared non-original or plagiarized, but the author was to be admonished for his non-academic behavior.
-Dean Suknović, though obliged by the decision, didn't reprimand Mali with "public condemnation".
-It was later discovered that Suknović tried to skip the process and avoid the voting of the NNV by sending the commission report directly to the university, thus evading FON's obligation to make a decision, but the rector returned it back to the faculty asking them to follow the procedure.
+The commission's members (Erić, Čater, Kandžija, Mikerević) requested a meeting with board members to substantiate their views about the indisputable scientific contribution of Mali's work.
+The decision was a further controversy: the work was not declared unoriginal or plagiarized, but the author was to be admonished for his non-academic behavior.
+Dean Suknović, although obliged to do so by the decision, didn't reprimand Mali with a "public condemnation".
+It was later discovered that Suknović tried to skip the process and avoid the NNV vote by sending the commission report directly to the university, thus evading FON's obligation to make a decision, but the rector returned it back to the faculty asking them to follow the procedure.

 Reactions

-Mali stated: "I am glad they again confirmed my doctorate is not plagiarism, cause I know I wrote it, I am confident in my knowledge, I am confident in what I have done.
+Mali stated: "I am glad they again confirmed my doctorate is not plagiarism, because I know I wrote it, I am confident in my knowledge, I am confident in what I have done.
 But here, for some errors that were made I will accept the responsibility and let's move on".
 He accused opposition of politicizing and spinning the issue, labeling them as fascists.
 Mali also added that he would "most gladly tear his doctorate and write another one" and that opposition is attacking his doctorate because they have no plan or program and can't say anything bad about him because "salaries and pensions are rising".

 General public consensus was that Mali (jokingly called "financial guru") will stay in office, despite everything.
 He was openly called out for his lack of moral and for not showing the shred of remorse because of the affair and the damage it brought.
 He blamed everyone else, calling the process political, but it became political because of the behavior of the ruling establishment which pressured the academia.
 Though Mali previously stated he takes responsibility for the quotation mistakes, he first relativized the issue saying that "they claim they have found 6,97%", but in the end he completely rejected any fault, blaming the original doctoral commission instead: That's not even my error, it is an error of the commission, cause, someone was looking at it.